ChinmayGopal931/go-JSON-RPC/README.md

-##API Endpoints
+# API Endpoints

-`
+### Note: Pool needs to be initalized, approved and seeded with liquidity before being able to swap

+For more details please check:  `internal/routes/routes.go`

+## Example Usage

-## /approve: Approve tokens on the lp router and swap router address
+### /approve: Approve tokens on the lp router and swap router address

-Example Usage

 ```
 curl -X POST http://localhost:8080/approve \